benoitguigal/reactive-bird/README.md

 ### License
-Twitter-spray is free software licensed under the MIT/X11 license.
+Reactive Bird is free software licensed under the MIT/X11 license.
 Details provided in the LICENSE file.